 In general, the risk of having a second miscarriage is low.
 Only about one percent of women have repeated miscarriages.
 But “if a woman decides to wait to attempt conception, the risk of a miscarriage is slightly higher,” says Mark Trolice, MD, an OB/GYN and reproductive endocrinologist based in Florida.

 This thinking goes against recommendations from very big organizations.
-The World Health Organization, for one, recommends couples wait up to six months before trying again.
-The reasoning here is mostly for psychological.
-It is fair to say that extreme emotional distress is not healthy for pregnant women or their developing babies.
-Bereavement during pregnancy has been linked with an increased risk of stillbirth and depression during pregnancy is associated with a greater risk of sleep and mental health problems for their children later in life.
-But it is also fair to say that extreme emotional distress does not accurately characterize every person’s experience with miscarriage.
+The World Health Organization, for one, recommends that couples wait up to six months after a miscarriage before trying again.
+The reasoning here is mostly psychological.
+It’s fair to say that extreme emotional distress is not healthy for pregnant people or their developing babies.
+Bereavement during pregnancy has been linked with an increased risk of stillbirth.
+And depression during pregnancy is associated with a greater risk of sleep and mental health problems for their children later in life.
+But extreme emotional distress doesn’t accurately characterize every person’s experience with miscarriage.

-Another possibility: Women who tried to get pregnant within three months may have had more luck, for the simple and unflattering fact that prospective parents are not getting any younger.
-As more and more couples opt to have children later in life, advancing maternal age has put many women at an increased risk of miscarriage, and advancing paternal age comes with risks for the fetus well.
-Given men’s and women’s ticking biological clocks, it makes sense that waiting to try after a miscarriage.
+Another possibility: Couples who tried to get pregnant within three months of a miscarriage may have more luck for the simple and unflattering fact that prospective parents aren’t getting any younger.
+As more and more parents opt to have children later in life, advancing age has put many pregnant people at an increased risk of miscarriage.
+Advancing paternal age comes with risks for the fetus well.
+Given parents’ ticking biological clocks, it makes sense not to wait too long to try to conceive after a miscarriage.

 “The impact of miscarriage on the couple is often akin to a death in the family.
 A grieving process is important to ensure full emotional recovery,” Trolice says.
 “If the couple feels they have healed emotionally and the woman has recovered physically, then they can attempt conception within three months following a pregnancy loss — with reassuring evidence of no increase in miscarriage and probably a higher live birth rate.”